 This is, by far, one of the most significant fees for selling a house.
 Six per cent of the total amount may not seem like much, but when you do the math, you’ll discover it’s quite a hefty amount.
 The thing is, this percentage will be split between your real estate agent and the buyer’s agent as well, some of which they may also have to share with their brokers.

-There’s a lot that goes into selling a home, and you’ll be paying your real estate agent for assisting you in pricing your home, marketing it, negotiating with the buyers for the best possible price, and advising you about other aspects of the sale.
+There’s a lot that goes into selling a home.
+You’ll be paying your real estate agent for assisting you in pricing your home, marketing it, negotiating with the buyers for the best possible price, and advising you about other aspects of the sale.
 You may or may not be able to negotiate the price with your agent, and may even find one that offers discounts.

 You should also expect closing fees for selling a house.
 Homebuyers pay a lot more for closing fees, but home sellers must be ready for some fees as well.
 For instance, if you put money into escrow, you and the buyer will incur fees and split them between yourselves.